drake-mer/expensetrack/README.md

-# ExTrack : simple HTTP REST API
+# Expense Tracker API

-## ExTrack API
+## Intro

-### Introduction
+A simple API  based on Django and Django Rest Framework to keep a book of expenses up to date,

-This is a simple API  based on Django and Django Rest Framework to keep a book of expenses up to date, There is at the moment only two user roles :
+## Users

-* simple users
+There is at the moment only two user roles :

-* admin user.
+* simple users : may create users but only do update/deletion on the very account with which they are logged.

-The admin users may create/update/delete any user
+* admin user : may create/update/delete any user

-The simple users may create users but only do update/deletion on the very account with which they are logged.
+In the same fashion, simple users may create/update/delete records only if they are owner of this records, while admin users can basically update/delete any record (but record created by an admin will be owned by that admin).

-In the same fashion, simple users may create/update/delete records only if they are owners of this record, while admin users can basically create/update/delete any record.
+## HTTP Verbs

 The API is accessed through HTTP with the following verbs: